Exhibition Stand Design Ideas

-A brilliantly simple display comprising of cardboard boxes which were printed with Tom Dixon’s logo greeted visitors, pointing them in the way of the full exhibition space.
-This shows that sometimes complex graphics aren’t necessary, and putting every day objects to a new use can be equally eye catching.
+A brilliantly simple display comprising of cardboard boxes that were printed with Tom Dixon’s logo greeted visitors, pointing them in the way of the full exhibition space.
+This shows that sometimes complex graphics aren’t necessary, and putting everyday objects to a new use can be equally eye-catching.

 Our final example of interesting material use comes from SET architects, who created a modular pop-up stand, with translucent materials integrated into the framework itself, creating the illusion of private areas without the framework to support it.

 A thin gauge framework was used to create the freestanding structure, which was separated into two levels, with the bottom level used to accommodate messaging and screens, and the upper level used to create shapes and introduce lighting.

 The use of biodegradable jute black cloth meant that it was incredibly easy to manipulate once the structure was built, whilst providing enough strength with a slight translucency to catch the eye and ensure passers-by could still see the screens within.

 The most straightforward application of wood is to use a ‘framing’ principle, using the finish to surround your stand or product that creates a difference in textures, catching the eye.